ienjir/ArtaferaBackend/README.md

 - Go 1.23.2
 - Docker

 Run `go mod tidy` to install all dependency's.
-Then run `docker compose up -d` to start the postgres and minio services, but only if you are not in production.
+Then run `docker compose up -d` to start the postgres and minio services, but only if you are not in production. <br>ä
+Afterwards go to <a href="localhost:9000">`localhost:9000`</a>, log in with the credentials and generate an access/private token and put them in the `.env` file.

 #### Database
 - Database: `PostgreSQL`